codeconnector/CodingDojo/challenges/2021-11-02-pragmatic-pipes/challenge.md

 - The plant, or 'source' of water, will be labeled 'S', all other houses will be labeled with a single uppercase letter.
 - The cost of pipe between houses (or the a house and the plant) will always be greater than or equal to zero.
 - Your input will always consist of an array of four integers.
 These integers do not all need to be positive.
-- The `PipeGraph` represents a directed graph.
-That is, in the example above, water flows from 'A' to 'C', and not from 'C' to 'A'.
+- The input represents an UNdirected graph.
+That is, in the example above, water may flow from 'A' to 'C' or from 'C' to 'A'.
+Water may never flow into 'S', which is the source.
-- It is possible to have cycles in the `PipeGraph` (for example, A ---> B ---> C ---> A).
+- It is possible to have cycles in the `PipeGraph` (for example, A <---> B <---> C <---> A).

 ## Example